Active Transportation Program

 What is the Active Transportation Program

-The Active Transportation Program (ATP) is a statewide grant program thatencourages bicycling and walking, especially for children traveling to school and for residents of disadvantaged communities.
-Safe Routes to School (SRTS) grants awarded through the ATP.
-(Before 2014 a separate program funded SRTS grants).
-School-based projects and programs are eligible along with other types of walking and bicycling projects.
+The Active Transportation Program (ATP) is a statewide grant program that encourages bicycling and walking, especially for children traveling to school and for residents of disadvantaged communities.
+Safe Routes to School (SRTS) grants are awarded through the ATP, and school-based projects and programs are highly competitive for ATP funding based on the program criteria.
+(Before the ATP was established in 2013 a separate program funded SRTS grants).
 See “examples of projects” section for more detail.

 In 2015, $360 million will be awarded competitively as grants to communities across California for Safe Routes to School, walking, and bicycling projects and programs.
-That amount represents two years of state and federal active transportation funding from 2016-17 through 2017-18 budget years.
+That amount represents three years of state and federal active transportation funding from 2016-17 through 2018-19 budget years.